Many entrepreneurs who want to start a business want a sole proprietorship or partnership.

 The owner’s liability is limited

-This is the power of the limited liability part of the LLC.
+This legal protection (most commonly referred to as a corporate veil) is the power of the limited liability part of the LLC.
 If the business faces problems and lawsuits, an LLC will protect the assets of the owner from any liability.
+This is a highly cost-effective way to protect yourself and your new venture.

 This means that any debts owed by the business are limited to the assets of the business, and not the assets of the owner.
 In simple words, the home, bank account, and other assets of the owner are protected.